 Your veterinarian may wish to perform diagnostic tests, some of which may include.

-- X-Ray or CT – To view the inner structures of the nasal cavity.
-May show cancer, fungal infection, dental abscess.
+- X-ray or CT – To view the inner structures of the nasal cavity.
+May show cancer, fungal infection, a dental abscess.

 - Nasal and throat swab – Examination of the nasal discharge under a microscope to check for signs of fungal infection.